Goal 4: Quality Education

 The idea came from humble beginnings as a way for co-founders Alliv Samson, Jordan Thoms and Hengjie Wang to be able to collaborate on their own university study notes.
 After taking their venture idea through the Centre for Innovation and Entrepreneurship’s Velocity programme the business has grown exponentially, particularly in the last year since the start of the spread of Covid-19.
-In 2021, Kami hit 27 million users worldwide in 180 countries, enabling children to access education even in the middle of a global pandemic.
+Kami users are in 180 countries worldwide, and in 2022 Kami was named by TIME magazine as one of the world’s top 100 most influential companies.
 Read more

 Kara Technologies – Translating digital content into sign language

 Kara Technologies has developed an online platform that translates content from different materials including books, audio and video, into sign language.
 It uses artificial intelligence (AI) and hyper-realistic avatars, with a particular emphasis on making educational material accessible for deaf children.

 The venture was developed by postgraduate Engineering students with the support of the Centre for Innovation and Entrepreneurship.
 Since its development through the University’s VentureLab incubator, Kara Technologies has gone on to be named one of the Top 100 Meaningful Businesses of 2020 in a ranking that celebrates leaders globally combining profit and purpose to help achieve the UN SDGs.
 Read more

 Med student uses TikTok to teach Kiwis about personal finance